Serving the best of English wines

 An orangery for wine connoisseurs

-Designed to perfectly harmonise with the rear of a modern countryside home in Surrey, this elegant twin-lantern orangery includes a formal dining area and comfortable sitting room.
+Designed to perfectly harmonise with the rear of a modern countryside home in Surrey, this elegant twin-lantern orangery includes a formal dining area and a comfortable sitting room.

 As the homeowners are wine aficionados and love to host evening dinners for their friends and family, we designed a show-stopping bespoke wine store that is the envy of any English wine drinker.